KAPA HyperPlus Kits

 Library size distribution, and the absence of primer dimers and/or over-amplification products, should be confirmed by means of an electrophoretic method.
 KAPA Library Quantification Kits are recommended for qPCR-based quantification of libraries prior to pooling for target capture or sequencing. qPCR-based quantification of adapter-ligated libraries (prior to library amplification) can provide useful data for protocol optimization and troubleshooting.

 The enzymes provided in this kit are temperature sensitive, and appropriate care should be taken during shipping and storage.
 KAPA HyperPlus Library Preparation Kits are shipped on dry ice or ice packs, depending on the country of destination.
 Upon receipt, immediately store enzymes and reaction buffers at -15°C to -25°C in a constant-temperature freezer.
-When stored under these conditions and handled correctly, the kit components will retain full activity until the expiry date indicated on the kit label (6 months from the date of shipment).
+When stored under these conditions and handled correctly, the kit components will retain full activity until the expiry date indicated on the kit label.

 Kit CodeRoche Cat.
 NoDescriptionKit SizeHow to buy